puppetlabs/puppet-docs/source/community/puppet_projects_redmine_workflow.markdown

 * *Target version* -- the product owners for the various projects maintain a list of bugs that are going into future releases; the "Target version" field indicates the release that a work-in-progress bug is expected to be fixed in.
 * *Status* and *Assignee* -- see the "Workflow for Bugs" section below for a description of how these fields are used.

-The other fields aren’t used and can be left blank (Start data, estimated time, percent complete, etc).
+The other fields aren't used and can be left blank (Start data, estimated time, percent complete, etc).

 ### Tracking and updating bug